Host-Pathogen Interactions, Live Cell Imaging and Translation Research Shared Resources

 3) Provide research coordinator support to obtain informed consent, interface with patients and families, and assist in obtaining and transporting clinical specimens and compiling approved patient information for research projects.

-4) Provide a facility for processing of human samples for subsequent analysis.
+4) Provide support for the processing of human samples for subsequent analysis and the development of different sample processing methods.

 5) Provide training to the members of the COBRE Lung Biology group in translational research methods and outcomes via the annual Translational Research Core Seminar, wherein the Core Co-Directors host a speaker working in translational research.